tomikuye/EDES301/project_01/README.md

 # Les PocketBeagle

-Morde detailed instructions can be found here : [https://www.hackster.io/tk52/edes-301-les-pocketbeagle-60fc74](Les PB Hacksterpage)
+Morde detailed instructions can be found here : [https://www.hackster.io/tk52/edes-301-les-pocketbeagle-60fc74] (Les PB Hacksterpage)

 Here are software instructions for EDES301 Les PB project Unfortunately the listener script works for Mac ONLY.
 Please modify as you see fit for other Operating Systems.